-You can paint ceramic tile flooring with an oil-based paint.
+You can paint ceramic tile flooring with oil-based paint.
 It will stand up to foot traffic for years with a final coat of clear urethane, just like the kind used on hardwood floors.
 Follow the directions below to freshen your ceramic tile floor with a great paint job.

 Step 1: Diagram Your Tile Pattern for Painting

-You may choose to paint your tiles in a checkerboard, or with a contrasting border.
+You may choose to paint your tiles in a checkerboard pattern, or with a contrasting border.
 Diagram the tile pattern for painting on a sheet of 1/4 inch graphing paper.
 If you are painting the whole floor a single color, you can skip this step.
 Purchase your paint according to the square floor footage of the room.

 Step 2: Empty the Room and Open Windows for Ventilation